sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 ## Instructions

-1. Set up an empty directory with a `monitoring` subdirectory to contain the customization files.
+1. Set up an empty directory with a `/monitoring` subdirectory to contain the customization files.

 2. Export a `USER_DIR` environment variable that points to this location.
 For example: